cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     kubectl create deployment dep-cost --image=$CRLOC/$CRNS/cost:1
     ```

-A successfully deployed pod will in the *running* status.
+A successfully deployed pod will be in the *running* status.
 Each pod is assigned an IP address in the private network and automatically assigned to a node in your
 cluster.
 In the IBM Cloud Free Tier, the cluster is only allocated one node, so all pods will be deployed there.

 1. Verify your pod is running.